Graph Mixture Density Networks: Experiments

 \section{Experiments}

 This section thoroughly describes the datasets, experiments, evaluation process and hyper-parameters used.
 This work aims at showing that \GMDN{} can fit multimodal distributions conditioned on a graph better than using \MDN{}s or \DGN{}s individually.
 To do so, we publicly release large datasets of stochastic SIR simulations whose results depend on the underlying network, rather than assuming uniformly distributed connections as in \citet{davis_use_2020}.
 We generate random graphs using the Barabasi-Albert (BA) \cite{barabasi_emergence_1999} and Erdos-Renyi (ER) \cite{bollobas_random_2001} models.
-While ER graphs do not preserve the properties of social networks, here we are interested in the emergence of multimodal outcome distributions.
-We expect \GMDN{} to perform better because it takes both aspects, namely multimodality and structure, into account during training.
-Then, we analyze whether training on a particular family of graphs exhibits transfer properties; if that is the case, then the model has learned how to make informed predictions about different (let alone completely new) structures.
-At last, we investigate whether it is possible to encode structural information into $\mathbf{h}_{\mathcal{V}_g}$ through the use of distances between distributions, as discussed at the end of the previous section.
-We compare different distance functions on a structure reconstruction task to show that it is indeed possible to do so.
+While ER graphs do not preserve social networks' properties, here we are interested in the emergence of multimodal outcome distributions rather than biological plausibility.
+That said, future investigation will cover more realistic cases, for instance using the Block Two-Level Erdos–Renyi model \cite{seshadhri_community_2012}.
+We expect \GMDN{} to perform better because it takes both multimodality and structure into account during training.
+Moreover, we analyze whether training on a particular family of graphs exhibits transfer properties; if that is the case, then the model has learned how to make informed predictions about different (let alone completely new) structures.
+At last, we apply the model on two molecular graph regression benchmarks to analyze the performances of GMDN on real-world data.